Top 5 critical steps to Google Indexing API

 • Real Estate Sites: For on-demand property listings.

-• News Websites: To ensure timely publication of breaking news.
+• News Websites: To ensure time-sensitive publication of breaking news.

 Getting Started with Google Indexing API